coursera-projects-mnmousa/final-project-data-analysis-python/README.md

 ## 📝 Final Project: House Sales in King County, USA

-This is the final assignment from the Coursera course **"Data Analysis with Python"** by IBM.
+This is the final project from the Coursera course **"Data Analysis with Python"** by IBM.

 ## 🔍 Project Summary
 The goal was to predict housing prices using a real dataset of homes sold in **King County, WA** (including Seattle) between May 2014 and May 2015.